fcn06/swarm/README.md

 *   **Scalable & Asynchronous Communication** Leveraging Tokio to enable agents to process requests from multiple clients in parallel.
 *   **Improved UI** Improve the UI to interact with any kind of agent.

 We're eager for your comments, suggestions, and contributions!
 Whether it's a bug report, a feature idea, or a pull request, your input helps shape the future of Swarm.

+You an also contribute by suggesting configuration files that you have been using to support your use case, as well as models you have been using for your experimentations

 Join our community and help us build the next generation of intelligent agent orchestration!

 ## **⭐ Show Your Support**